 Three D3.js charts built like product interfaces.
-A live FPS monitor, an interactive scatter plot, a force-directed graph with drag and hover.
-Real data, real interaction, designed with intention.
+Live FPS monitor, interactive scatter plot, force-directed graph with drag and hover.

-D3.js is a decision engine disguised as a charting library.
-Every visual property — axis color, label size, transition timing — is a manual call.
-The brief forced the question: three chart types, live data, one visual language.
-What are the actual decisions?
+In D3, every visual property — axis color, label size, transition timing — is a manual call.
+The brief: three chart types, live data, one visual language.

 The constraint: D3 uses presentation attributes, not CSS.
 Design tokens don't inherit.
-Every color, every opacity, every stroke width had to be applied at the render layer — not the style sheet.
-The result is a tighter coupling between data and design than most component libraries allow.
+Every color, opacity, and stroke width had to be applied at the render layer, not the style sheet.

 The force graph was the hardest.
-Nodes, links, labels, and drag state updating at 60fps while staying legible.
-That's the one worth looking at.
+Nodes, links, labels, and drag state update at 60fps while staying legible.

 Frame rate over time.
 Live simulation — 60fps target, realistic jank spikes.
 Hover for exact values.